Skip to Main Content

 The responsibility for compliance with the GDPR, the Data Protection Acts and the Health Research Regulations 2018 lies solely with the data controller or joint-data controllers.
 Please see the RCSI Data Protection page (login required) for further information.
 The Health Research Board's Health Research Regulations 2018 Summary and FAQ also provide more information.

-If you have any queries or concerns regarding Data Protection in your research, please contact the RCSI Data Protection Officer.
-Further information can be found on the RCSI Data Protection page (login required).
+If you have any queries or concerns regarding Data Protection in your research, please contact the RCSI Data Protection Officer at dataprotection@rcsi.ie.
+Further information can be found on the RCSI Data Protection page.
+The current versions of the Data Impact Assessment forms from the RCSI's Data Protection Officer can be downloaded below.